 Each ship’s visit to a port (port call) requires numerous parties to carry out various coordinated activities at the right time.
 With PortXchange, shipping companies, agents, terminals and other service providers can plan, execute and monitor all activities during a port call based on standardised data exchange.
 This leads to a rapid and efficient handling of port calls.
-A pilot revealed that PortXchange reduces waiting times for ships by up to 20%.
-PortXchange can be fully adapted for the specific needs of your port.

 How does PortXchange work?